Last Updated on September 14, 2020 by Scott Krager

 The API was created by the Khronos Group, a consortium that is responsible for creating several open standard APIs as well.
 The API was developed back in 2014, and the group soon announced the Vulkan officially at Game Developer’s Conference in 2015.

-This means that a single core is not doing all the work, as a matter of fact, all cores are doing their work equally.
+This means that a single core is not doing all the work.

-Now the interesting thing you need to know here is that VulkanRT actually works a lot like DirectX 12.
-However, the main difference here is that DirectX 12 is limited to Windows 10 only, whereas VulkanRT is capable of working on a number of different operating systems like Linux, Windows, Android, as well as iOS and Mac OS.
+Now the interesting thing is that VulkanRT works a lot like DirectX 12.
+But the main difference here is that DirectX 12 is limited to Windows 10 only, whereas VulkanRT is capable of working on a number of different operating systems like Linux, Windows, Android, as well as iOS and Mac OS.

 How Did VulkanRT Get Inside Your PC?